mcdemarco/the-new-kitchen-cookbook/bread/rye.md

 # Healthy Rye

+I wasn't looking for healthy rye *per se* but for rye-y rye.
+I found a [lighter rye variant](http://www.artisanbreadinfive.com/2010/03/29/my-favorite-rye-isnt-in-our-books-heres-how-to-slash-it-careful-its-sticky) of the _Artisan Bread in 5_ rye recipe online, which used only half a cup of dark rye flour in order to simulate medium rye, but Peter was not particularly impressed.

+So I experimented and came up with a heavier, non-sourdough rye.
 I don't know if it's good for you; the point was just to get a "healthy" quantity of rye into no-knead dough using vital wheat gluten.
 The experiment is ongoing.

 ![looking healthy...](images/ryeno5.png)